 If you have genital warts and genital herpes, it might be a good idea to speak to your doctor for information on ways you can have safe, enjoyable sex with your partner while minimising the risk of transmission.

 All the treatments mentioned above are available from OnlineClinic, but as they are prescription medications, we ask that you complete an online consultation form as part of the ordering process.
-All the information you provide will be treated confidentially, and will only be checked by our registered doctor for prescription purposes.
+All the information you provide will be treated confidentially, and will only be checked by our qualified doctor for prescription purposes.
 If you are safe to use the treatment of your choice, it will be dispensed from our pharmacy for overnight delivery.